Tokololo/react-json-ptr-form/README.md

         setValue("Cheese", '/options/-');
         rerefValue('/options');
     }
+or if you prefer to save a render cycle you can do it manually:

+    () => {
+        const options = value<string[]>('/options') || [];
+        setValue([...options, "Cheese"], '/options');
+    }
+Why would you want to provide a new reference?

+In the above `setValue("Cheese", '/options/-')` you appended a value to an array.
+If the array already existed no new reference is provided.
+The form will still rerender with the new correct values but dependent form controls might not render correctly.
+Let's imagine you have a fancy select list that internally has a use hook with a dependency list for its options and you pass `value('/options')` to it.
+If you `setValue("Cheese", '/options/-')` it will not update it's internal state as its dependency list detected no change.

 ## Submit a form
 You are in complete control of how to submit your form.
 A practical example is as follows: